Carne Picada

 Arman’s recipe tips

 • Swap water for beef broth.
-If the stew needs added liquid, use broth to impart added flavor.
+If the stew needs added liquid, I prefer to use beef broth to add even more flavor.

-• Add more veggies like carrots, potatoes, beans, and even zucchini in this recipe.
+• Add more veggies like carrots, potatoes, beans, and even zucchini to this recipe.

 • Don’t skip the searing.
 This helps lock in necessary juices and adds an unmistakable texture and flavor to the beef.